DaXcess/LCVR/Docs/Thunderstore/README.md

 # Free Roam Spectating

-> Free Roam Spectator provided by The Company:tm: Device:copyright:. _"Experience death like nobody has ever before!
+> Free Roam Spectator provided by The Company™ Device©. _"Experience death like nobody has ever before!
 It's amazing!"_

 Hate having to just watch a flat screen where your fellow employees die to the horrors of the facilities?
 Well fear no more!
-With the new Company:tm: Device:copyright: you retain the rights to wander the desolate planets even when your physical body is no longer showing signs compatible with life!
+With the new Company™ Device© you retain the rights to wander the desolate planets even when your physical body is no longer showing signs compatible with life!

-_Since the company was a big fan of using Linux for the Device:copyright:, the colors look more gray when dead since they cheaped out on the HDR support._
+_Since the company was a big fan of using Linux for the Device©, the colors look more gray when dead since they cheaped out on the HDR support._

 You can teleport to other employees, like you would using the old spectator view, by using the **Interact** _(Default: Right Controller Trigger)_ button.
 This will cycle through each employee in the lobby that has not yet met their maker.
 Use this to quickly see how a fellow employee is going about their day, or to get unstuck if you have fallen into a pit.

-_Since the Device:copyright: is making use of simulated consciousness, physical barriers like doors act like air, so you can walk right through them no problem!_
+_Since the Device© is making use of simulated consciousness, physical barriers like doors act like air, so you can walk right through them no problem!_

 Afraid of the dark?
 Use the **Drop Item** _(Default: B)_ button to toggle night vision!
 When enabled, this light will illuminate the world and facilities around you, so that you can see what your still breathing fellow employees can't!

 _Another issue of the simulated consciousness is that you can no longer interact with the world around you.
 You are only able to use ladders and entrance doors, like fire exits and the main entrance.
-The Company:tm: has explained in a statement that they are not planning on fixing this issue._
+The Company™ has explained in a statement that they are not planning on fixing this issue._

 Want to hide that pesky "you are dead lol" interface?
 Just press the **Secondary Use** _(Default: Left Controller Grip)_ button to toggle the interface.